vlads22/terraform-with-aws/README.md

-# terraform-with-aws
+# Terraform with AWS

+## Objective
-Create short examples of using Terraform with AWS.
+The objective of this project is to create short examples of how we can use Terraform together with AWS.